ILIAS-eLearning/ILIAS/src/UI/README.md

 * How to layout the tests/UI-folder?
 * Is there any need for an "(Non)Interactive"-Interface?
 Does this node in the KS-Taxonomy mean anything for the implementation?
+* Do we need a glossary?

 ## ToDos:

 * Create some more meaningful tests on counter and glyph.
+* Make the KS-Layout accessible via link.
+Maybe just pull it into this repo?